 –Narrabeen is for hard core surfers, not so great for swimmers.
 There is a fantastic walk between Narrabeen and Warriewood Beach.

-Northern Beaches Accommodation
+Northern Beaches Boutique Hotels

 In Palm Beach, you can stay and eat at Jonah’s.
 Miramare Gardens in Terrey Hills is a relatively new boutique hotel.